HDD Data Recording Technologies

 Separate sites of a magnetic disk can be magnetized by one of two possible ways which designate a zero or one, i.e. 1 bit.
-Such magnetized area is named the magnetic domain and it is a miniature magnet on a disk surface with a certain orientation of southern and northern magnetic poles.
-In order to record one bit the magnetic head creates definitely directed magnetic field which orients the domain; the domain's vector of magnetization remains unchanged for a long time after the head has stopped affecting the magnetic surface.
+Such a magnetized area is named the magnetic domain, and it is a little magnet on a disk surface with a precise orientation of southern and northern magnetic poles.
+To record one bit the magnetic head creates a directed magnetic field that orients the domain; the domain's vector of magnetization remains unchanged for a long time after the head has stopped affecting the magnetic surface.
 A bit density and volume of the information which can be recorded to the unit of the plate surface depend on the sizes of domains.
 Commonly used values of a bit density are:

 - BPSI (areal density) - the volume of information which can be recorded to one square inch of a magnetic disk.

-- TPI (track density) - the value showing how close to each other the tracks on the plate are located.
-It is measured in quantity of tracks per inch.
+- TPI (track density) - the value is showing how close to each other the tracks on the plate are located.
+It is measured in the number of tracks per inch.

 - BPI (linear or recording density) - the value showing how tightly the data on the track is "packed".
 It is measured in bits per inch of a track.

-The main causes of impossibility of infinite reduction of the domain size are:
+The leading causes of the impossibility of infinite reduction of the domain size are:

 - The size of a magnetic head.
 Nowadays it is the magnetic head that defines the size of the minimum magnetized area - the domain.

-- The decrease of the read-out signal level and the increase of noise level in it.
+- The decrease in the read-out signal level and the increase of noise level in it.